kkorovesis/ds-ml-fundamentals-exercise/README.md

 2. Evaluate the model.
 3. How can we improve the performace of the model ?

+​Note: The dataset is not sufficient to train a model we only care for your approach to the problem.

 ### To run the exercise

 Create a python (3.8.5) environment and activate it.